wizzardo/reactive-pg-client/src/main/docs/index.md

 ```

 NOTE: prepared query caching depends on the {@link io.reactiverse.pgclient.PgConnectOptions#setCachePreparedStatements(boolean)} and
-does not depend on whether you are creating prepared queries or use {@link io.reactiverse.pgclient.PgClient#preparedQuery(java.lang.String, io.vertx.core.Handler) direct prepared queries}
+does not depend on whether you are creating prepared queries or use {@link io.reactiverse.pgclient.PgClient#preparedQuery(java.lang.String, io.reactiverse.pgclient.shared.Handler) direct prepared queries}

 By default prepared query executions fetch all rows, you can use a {@link io.reactiverse.pgclient.PgCursor} to control the amount of rows you want to read: